INDIVIDUAL HERBS

 Opens the Orifices, vaporizes Phlegm, removes filth, calms the Spirit and disperses Wind

-Phlegm-Dampness Veiling and Blocking the Sensory Orifices with deafness, dizziness, forgetfulness, dulled senses, and seizures or stupor
+Phlegm-Dampness Veiling and Blocking the Sensory Orifices with deafness, dizziness, tinnitus, forgetfulness, dulled senses, and seizures or stupor

 Wind-Phlegm with seizures or stupor